Idaho Skin Institute

 Skin cancer is the most common type of cancer in the United States, according to the American Academy of Dermatology.
-To prevent the growth and spread of basal cell carcinomas and squamous cell carcinomas, Earl Stoddard MD, FAAD, FACMS, performs Mohs surgery at Idaho Skin Institute, with locations in Chubbuck, Burley, and Rexburg, Idaho.
+To prevent the growth and spread of basal cell carcinomas and squamous cell carcinomas, Earl Stoddard MD, FAAD, FACMS, performs Mohs surgery at Idaho Skin Institute, with locations in Chubbuck, Burley, Twin Falls and Rexburg, Idaho.
 Mohs surgery is considered the gold standard of treatment for a variety of different skin cancers.
 To schedule an appointment, call Idaho Skin Institute, or book online today.
 Telehealth appointments are available.

 Mohs surgery is a form of skin cancer surgery that optimizes cure rate and minimizes scarring commonly used for skin cancer located in the following areas:

 Mohs surgery provides less scarring than traditional surgery, which is why dermatologists use it to treat facial skin cancers.